Danny Wells

-Jack Westelman (April 7, 1941 – November 28, 2013), known as Danny Wells, was a Canadian actor.
+Jack Westelman (April 7, 1941 – November 28, 2013), professionally known as Danny Wells, was a Canadian actor and comedian.
 He was best known for his role as Charlie, the bartender on The Jeffersons, as well as his role as Luigi in the live-action/animated series The Super Mario Bros.
 Super Show!.

 Early life and career

-Wells was born in Montreal, Canada to Eli Westelman (died April 4, 1996) and Eunice Trottenberg (died September 20, 1987) on April 7, 1941.
-His acting career spanned more than 4 decades, beginning in 1972 on the comedy television show Love, American Style.
+Wells was born as Jack Westelman on April 7, 1941, in Montreal to Eli Westelman (September 13, 1913 – April 4, 1996) and Eunice Trottenberg (November 7, 1917 – September 20, 1987).
+He was Jewish.
+His acting career spanned more than four decades, beginning in 1972 on the comedy television show Love, American Style.

-In 1975 Wells made his film debut in The Strongest Man in the World.
+In 1975, Wells made his film debut in The Strongest Man in the World.
 He then went on to appear in a string of successful movies including Private Benjamin (1980) starring Goldie Hawn and Eileen Brennan, The Woman in Red (1984) starring Gene Wilder, Magnolia (1999), and The Last Kiss (2006) where he played the Uncle of Michael Weston's character Izzy.

 Over his prolific career, Wells did most of his work in television, starring or making guest appearances in more than 80 television shows and movies, including Sanford and Son, CHiPs, The A-Team, and The Fall Guy.
 In 1975, he starred in the most notable role of his career: "Charlie the Bartender", on the hit television show The Jeffersons.
 Wells played Charlie as a recurring role throughout the entire 11 season run until the show was cancelled in 1985.

 In the 1970s, he portrayed the store manager in television ads for Kmart department stores.

 Wells began doing voice work in 1982 when he voiced the character of Stomper #1 in the Ralph Bakshi film Hey Good Looking.
 From there he went on to voice numerous characters for film, television and video games, including Descent 3 and Wizardry 8.
 His first television series was Heathcliff and The Catillac Cats (1984), which lead to the film Heathcliff: The Movie in 1986.